telerik/kendo-ui-core/docs/web/scheduler/overview.md

 	   }
 	}

-The above will work in Internet Explorer and Google Chrome.
-Firefox will ignore the `overflow-y` style, that's why it needs a different approach:
+The code in the example above works in Internet Explorer and Google Chrome.

+The example below demonstrates how to trigger the same behavior in Firefox as it ignores the `overflow-y` style.

+###### Example

     @media print {
         /* the same rules as above... */